COSC3020/theory-vs-practice-22dcolli-1/README.md

 1b)
 1c)
 2) This problem works more like a standard math problem where we know what equation is used, the answer to the equation, and are only missing one constant.
-We set this up using the what we know is the average case for a binary search tree $/Theta$ 3a)
+We set this up using the what we know is the average case for a binary search tree $\Theta$ 3a)
 3b)
 3c)